Enchanted Forest Tree House Cake

 Recipes – All recipes as always are already on this blog

 The cake is my chocolate vanilla sheet cake recipe with velvet American buttercream and chocolate ganache frosting.
 The tree trunk is Rice Krispy treats covered with modeling chocolate of course.
 The flowers are gumpaste sugar flowers made with my gum paste recipe.
+The fondant is my trusted Homemade Fondant Recipe of course but you can use my Marshmallow Fondant recipe as well.

 - I baked 6 layers of cake – from the bottom up – 2 x 5-inch layers, 2 x 6-inch layers and again 2 x 5-inch layers